 Shaping Our Legal Structure - One Important Case at a Time A formidable litigator with decades of experience, Roberta (“Robbie”) Kaplan is known for cutting-edge wins in cases like United States v.
 Windsor, Sines v.
 Kessler, and Carroll v.
 Trump.
 Her work in the Sines case against those responsible for the violence that took place in Charlottesville in August 2017 is featured in the HBO documentary, "No Accident."
 Kaplan litigates high-stakes commercial, civil rights and white collar matters at the highest level.

+Limiting Presidential Pardons?
 Like all discretionary authority, the pardon power is only as virtuous as the person who controls it.
 Kimberly Wehle demonstrates that it can be a righteous tool to remedy wrongful convictions, reduce excessive sentences, and recognize extraordinary rehabilitation, but it also can be used to obstruct investigations, benefit political allies, and reward people for paying the President’s friends.
-She also challenges efforts to distort or disrupt the U.S. electoral system for selecting the president and warns that vigilance is necessary, locally and nationally.
+She also challenges efforts to distort or disrupt the U.S. electoral system for selecting the president and warns that vigilance is necessary, local.

-Is “vigilante federalism” the new weapon in battles over abortion, religion, sexuality, gender, and race?
+Vigilante Federalism -- the new weapon in battles over abortion, religion, sexuality, gender, and race.
 Authors and law professors David Noll and Jon Michaels, co-authors of the new book, Vigilante Nation: How State-Sponsored Terror Threatens Our Democracy, sound the alarm that state ‘vigilante laws’ are authorizing private individuals to target, surveil, and intimidate vulnerable members of our communities on the basis of religious ideology.
 If this is true, we should all be very concerned that these laws weaken the very foundation of our democracy.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.